Name that Medical Diagnosis

 500

-The patient with a previous cancer diagnosis insists they feel a lump under their skin.
-Provide a therapeutic response.
+A patient with a previous cancer diagnosis is hyperfocused and insists they feel a lump under their skin.
+Spend minimal amount of time on the fear, provide an therapeutic response to her concern.

 Identify fears related to symptoms of cancer